MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Using-Event.md

 # Using Event
 EmberZNet Stack has Event control mechanism that basically allows application to run a piece of code at desired time interval.

-An event should be initialized somewhere in the code, hence a function should be used which is called at the begging of the application.
+An event should be initialized somewhere in the code, hence a function should be used which is called at the beginning of the application.

 The *Main Init* callback is called from the application’s main function.
 It gives the application a chance to do any initialization required at system startup.
 It can be imagined like a function at the top of the *“main()”* before the classical “*while(true)*”.